Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Otherwise, you can also find Primera Plus which offers good service as well.
 Futura is the cheapest bus company among the three.

-If you are traveling from Queretaro Primera Plus has 2 trips to Guanajuato every day and it tasks 2hrs 30 minutes
+If you are traveling from Queretaro, Primera Plus has two trips to Guanajuato every day and it takes 2 hours and 30 minutes

 ETN has one bus per day at 7 pm.